bkudria/speakeasy/SPEC.md

 After CSV generation, the script identifies segments with low confidence scores for user review:

-- Low confidence threshold: segments with mean confidence below 0.75
+- Low confidence threshold: segments with mean confidence below 0.75 by default, but this threshold can be changed when initializing the detector or via CLI flags.

 ## General Error Handling